eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/ESA Ion Run 2022.md

 2 on one spare on energies single user

 1 chimera cycle per 30 sec
 !
-Alwaays play cycle (low energy) after a high energy one !
+Always play cycle (low energy) after a high energy one !
 No MD to the dump, beam might be perturbed by hysteris

 One energie and move table